sophgo/tpu-mlir/docs/quick_start/source_en/Appx.06_profile.rst

 Appendix.06：TPU Profile Tool Usage
 ========================================

-This chapter mainly introduces how to use Profile data and TPU Profile tools to visualize the complete running process of the model to facilitate model performance analysis.
+This chapter mainly introduces how to use Profile data and Tensor Computing Processor Profile tools to visualize the complete running process of the model to facilitate model performance analysis.

 Compile Bmodel
 ------------------